How to Write the Perfect Investment Memo

 Use the YC Investment Memo Template to kick off your next fundraise.
 Give it a try here.

-One tool we’ve seen pop up more frequently in the last few weeks are strategic memos.
+An investment memo is a clear way to layout and “pitch” your company to potential investors.
 Memos are a clear and concise document to lay out strategic vision, rationale, and expectations for an investment, project, product, or strategy.
 For the sake of this post we will largely be discussing how investment memos can be leveraged to help your company raise capital.

 Why are investment memos important?